 English poet William Wordsworth once stayed with the Pinneys in Bristol.
 After his visit a household towel was discovered missing!

-This fun and informative school workshop explores different aspects of Georgian life through a number of literacy-focused activities.
+This fun and informative school workshop explores different aspects of Georgian life through a number of English-focused activities.

 Join William’s sister Dot and the housekeeper Mrs Flannel in the search for the missing towel.
 Will you solve the case?